SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Bitwise Operators
 -----------------

-*Bitwise operators* enable you to manipulate the individual raw data bits within a data structure.
+:newTerm:`Bitwise operators` enable you to manipulate the individual raw data bits within a data structure.
 They are often used in low-level programming, such as graphics programming and device driver creation.
 They can also be useful when working with raw data from external sources,